Welcome to today's edition of the Rush 24-7 podcast.

 And America did that in the space of whatever it was, seven or eight years, start to finish.

-And there was nothing there's nothing phony about this.
+And there's nothing phony about this.

 Let's have an unmanned drone on the moon.